glideroggan/dream/readme.md

 # BUGS
+- loan-workflow creates the loan too early, we need to sign first
+  - it doesn't add it as a product
+  - it also adds the loan 3 times...
 - account-widget is not updated right away when a card have been connected to the account
 - creating an account, does create the product and the account, but in the product the account ID is not set Should be added to the metadata